oferveze/online-games/README.md

 This project was made in order to master React And Django, which are great to know as FS dev who works with Angular and Node on daily basis :)

-In order to play the game do the follwoing:
+In order to play the game do the following:

 1. clone.
 2. npm i